RetroReversing/retroReversing/categories/consoles/Atari2600.md

 editlink: ../categories/consoles/Atari2600.md
 updatedAt_: '2022-12-08'
 ---

-The Atari 2600 was released in 1977 and sold more than 30 million consoles in the decade it was on the market, to say it was successful would be an understatement.
+# Introduction
+Welcome to our page dedicated to Atari 2600 reverse engineering!
+The Atari 2600 is a classic video game console that was first released in 1977 and has since become an iconic symbol of the golden age of gaming.

+If you're interested in learning more about the technical aspects of this console and how it works, you've come to the right place.
+On this page, we've compiled a list of links to other pages that cover various topics related to Atari 2600 reverse engineering.

+Whether you're interested in understanding the hardware architecture of the console, analyzing game code, or exploring the many mods and hacks that have been created by enthusiasts over the years, you'll find a wealth of resources and information on the pages we've linked to.
+So grab your joystick, fire up your Atari 2600, and get ready to dive into the exciting world of Atari 2600 reverse engineering!

 # Development Kit